-All your apples in a county, where a premium rate is provided by the actuarial documents, are insurable if:
+Apples, where a premium rate is provided by the actuarial documents, are insurable if:

-- You have a share in the apples; - They are grown on tree varieties that are adapted to the area and have produced a minimum of 150 bushels/acre in one of the previous four years; - They are grown in an orchard that, if inspected, is considered acceptable by the company; and - They are grown for fresh or processing .
+- You have a share in the apples; - They are grown on tree varieties that are adapted to the area and have produced a minimum of 150 bushels per acre in 1 of the previous 4 years; - They are grown in an orchard that, if inspected, your insurance company considers acceptable; and - They are grown for fresh or processing.

-Talk to you crop insurance agent for specifics.
+Talk to you crop insurance agent for more information.